-The Board of Directors has determined that all of its members are currently independent and meet the independence requirements of the New York Stock Exchange, except for Brian R. Parke.
-In addition, effective November 4, 2004, Mr. J. B. Davis will not be considered independent as a result of certain transactions during the 2002 fiscal year between the Company and a corporation that Mr. Davis is an officer.
-This Board based its determinations primarily on a review of the responses of Directors and executive officers to questions contained in the Company's annual Director and Executive Officer Questionnaire regarding employment and compensation history, affiliations and family and other relationships and discussions with the Directors.
-The Board's standards for determining director independence are available on the Company's website referenced below as an appendix to the Corporate Governance Guidelines.
+The Board of Directors has determined that all of its members are currently independent and meet the independence requirements of the New York Stock Exchange Corporate Governance Standards, except for Brian R. Parke.
+The Board based its determinations primarily on a review of the responses of Directors and executive officers to questions contained in the Company's annual Director and Executive Officer Questionnaire regarding employment and compensation history, affiliations and family and other relationships and discussions with the Directors.
+The Board's standards for determining director independence are available on the Company's website referenced below as Exhibit A to the Corporate Governance Guidelines.